clrnd/win95-maze-rs/README.md

 was smart or just plain awful though.

-Finally the fragment shader, decides based on a `solid` flag, if to render using a texture or a diffuse lighting color:
+Finally the fragment shader, decides based on a `solid` flag, if to render using a texture or a diffuse lighting color.
+Also, if the current fragment is pure green and `alpha` is true, it discards it to simulate transparency on BMP images:

 ```glsl
 if (solid) {